Reeves's pheasant: Description

 Males measure 210 cm long and weigh 1529 g.
 The male is brightly plumaged with a scaled golden white and red body plumage, grey legs, brown iris and bare red skin around the eye.
 The head is white with a black narrow band across its eyes.
 The male has an extremely long silvery white tail barred with chestnut brown.
 This pheasant is mentioned in the 2008 edition of Guinness World Records for having the longest natural tail feather of any bird species; a record formerly held by the crested argus pheasant.
 The tail can measure up to 2.4 m long.

 Females measure 75 cm long and weigh 949 g.
 They are brown with a blackish crown, a buff face and greyish brown barred tail feathers.
 The females are about the same size as a male common pheasant.

 There are no known subspecies, but there is some variation in plumage.

 Distribution and habitat

 The Reeves's pheasant is endemic to the temperate evergreen and deciduous forests of central and eastern China.
 Where introduced, they also inhabit farmland close to woodlands.
 The tail of the male bird grows approximately 30 cm every year.

 They have been introduced for sport and ornamental purposes to the United States, Czech Republic, France and the United Kingdom.
-In the latter three countries, they have built up small breeding populations, and are still released on a small scale for shooting, often alongside common pheasants.
+Reeves's pheasant is considered to be a valuable gamebird due to favoring wooded hills not frequented by native gamebirds and to being a high flyer when startled.
+Reeves's pheasants were introduced in the United Kingdom in a number of estates across England, Scotland, and Ireland; breeding was reported in a number of locations, but most of these introductions did not develop established populations.
+While sporadic sightings occurred across the country, the only locations with significant breeding activity by the late 1970s were Woburn, Bedfordshire, and Kinveachy in the Caledonian Forest.
+By 2009, no areas of notable reproduction were noted.
+The species' failure to establish itself is attributed to the males' tendency to wander from their areas of release, which, together with their call not carrying as far as other species', hampers reproduction.
+Additionally, the birds have interbred with the larger populations of common pheasants, resulting in dilution of the released stock.